United Kingdom during the Turkish War of Independence

-During the Turkish War of Independence the United Kingdom sought to undermine and contain the Turkish National Movement.
+During the Turkish War of Independence, the United Kingdom sought to undermine and contain the Turkish National Movement.
 London hoped the defeated Ottoman Empire would play a subservient role in its new Middle Eastern order drawn up over several diplomatic agreements during World War I, culminating with the Treaty of Sèvres.
 Another goal of the British was to prosecute Ottoman war criminals, whom they believed Constantinople/Istanbul was not taking seriously.

-In addition to diplomatic initiatives against the Istanbul and the Ankara governments, British Empire forces directly fought the Nationalist Forces on the Al Jazira front and in scattered actions among Anatolian occupation garrisons.
+In addition to diplomatic initiatives against the Istanbul and Ankara governments, British Empire forces directly fought the Nationalist Forces on the Al Jazira front and in scattered actions among Anatolian occupation garrisons.
 They also provided support for Greece in the Greco-Turkish War and to the Istanbul government.
-In the end of the conflict, the United Kingdom almost formally declared war against the Ankara government during the Chanak Crisis, and its conclusion lead to the Allies abandoning Constantinople to Ankara forces, and fall of the David Lloyd George cabinet.
+At the end of the conflict, the United Kingdom almost declared war against the Ankara government during the Chanak Crisis.
+Its conclusion led to the Allies abandoning Constantinople to Ankara forces and the fall of the David Lloyd George cabinet.

 De-facto occupation of Constantinople

 The de facto occupation of Constantinople commenced on 13 November 1918.
 On 7 November, under the pretext of clearing mines, the Allies' navy passed through the Dardanelles and reached the city.
 The Allies' navy, consisting of 61 warships, anchored in front of the capital.
-With the addition of 11 warships and a Greek battleship, the number of ships anchored in front of Constantinople increased to 73.
-3626 soldiers, mostly British from the Allied Fleet, landed.
+With the addition of 11 warships and a Greek battleship, the number of ships anchored in front of Constantinople totaled 73.
+3,626 soldiers, the majority British from the Allied Fleet, landed.
 They were stationed in various official and unofficial buildings in Constantinople.
 Beyoğlu/Pera and the Rumelian coast were left under the control of the British, the Fatih district under the control of the French, and the Anatolian coast under the control of the Italians.
-Occupation Commander Maitland Wilson established a headquarters with a ceremony at the British Girls' High School in Beyoğlu.
+Occupation Commander Maitland Wilson established a headquarters at the British Girls' High School in Beyoğlu.
 The number of ships anchored in front of Constantinople increased to 167 by 15 November.